-How to Download & Save Any File Type on Your iPhone
+How to Download Files on iPhone

+Downloading files is easily done on any computer, while downlaoding a file on your iPhone or iOS device like iPod touch or iPad is completly different.
 Sometimes we wonder if future generations will even know what a filesystem is?
 On a PC or a Mac, downloading files is pretty straightforward.
 There is no full-fledged file manager such as Windows Explorer or the Mac OS X Finder on your iPhone, yet you can download files to store them for offline viewing or save them to a personal cloud.
 This is a guide on how to download files on iPhone by using third-party apps.

 How to download files on iPhone using a file manager

 Basically, iCloud Drive is your native file manager and it works pretty well.
 Although there are certain limitations.
-When downloading files to your iPhone, iCloud Drive will be an option for certain but not all filetypes and is thusly limited somewhat.
+When downloading files to your iPhone, iCloud Drive will be an option for certain but not all filetypes and is therefore limited somewhat.
 There are other means of achieving the goal of file downloads in iOS, such as third-party apps including Dropbox, Google Drive and OneDrive by Microsoft.
 You can choose whichever you prefer and whatever best fits your personal workflow.
 The following guide will work with all of the listed apps, as they all work as a front-end to cloud services.

 Fire up the Safari browser and open up a file download you would like to save.
 Then select the Share button from the bottom icon bar.

 The following step determines the target location for your download.
 You can pick other folders in Dropbox, or simply save it to the root of your cloud.
 Additionally, changing the file name is as easy as tapping it and typing another name.
-Tap Save when done.
+Tap “Save” when done.

 That’s it!
 You are now able to access the file from all of your connected devices, as it will be synced there automatically.
 This is the standard way of storing files from your web browser, an email attachment or downloads that are presented through apps onto your device or into your personal cloud.